diegojromerolopez/django-async-include/README.md

 The async_include template tag sends the context to the server using an AJAX request.

 In the case of model objects, it sends the model, application and id.
-In the case of QuerySets, it sends the encrypted parametriced SQL.
-Of course, in the case of safe values like strings, booleans or numbers this data are send "as is".
+In the case of QuerySets, it sends the encrypted parametrized SQL.
+Of course, in the case of safe values like strings, booleans or numbers this data are sent "as is".

 The receiver is a basic view of this application that renders the template with the received context and returns it in the AJAX call.